JakeDyme/DymeExpansion/README.md

 -------------------------------------------------------------
 */
 ```

-So what exactly happenned that was important? <br>
+So what exactly happened that was important? <br>
 What has encapsulation done for us? <br>
 Well, because of encapsulation, we did not incorrectly output the following:

 ```C#
 /*
 -------------------------------------------------------------